 Nymph fishing on the river is a very productive method that requires skill and thought.
-Here’s a few tips to help improve your technique.
+Here are a few tips to help improve your technique.

-1> The end of your fly line must be floating as this is your bite indication.
-Apply some floatant such as Harkers Loop & Line to ensure your line is floating high in the water.
+The end of your fly line must be floating as this is your bite indication.
+Apply some floatant such as Mucilin (see below) to ensure your line is floating high in the water.

-2> Strike at every unnatural movement in the fly line.
+Strike at every unnatural movement in the fly line.
 Takes can be very subtle indeed so hit everything.
 Never presume it’s the bottom stopping the line, always strike and presume it’s a fish.

-3> Upstream nymphing allows your nymph to travel downstream in a dead drift.
+Upstream nymphing allows your nymph to travel downstream in a dead drift.
 This presents your nymph as natural as possible with all the other drifting food items in the water.
 Here’s a great selection of classic nymphs for upstream nymph fishing:

-4> In fast streams, your nymph may not get near the bottom.
+In fast streams, your nymph may not get near the bottom.
 If you are wanting to fish deep, try Czech Nymphing.
 Below are 3 of our most successful Czech Nymphs:

-5> Nymph fishing is very successful to sighted fish who are taking insects just below the surface.
+Nymph fishing is very successful to sighted fish who are taking insects just below the surface.
 Try a Sawyers Pheasant tail or similar cast just upstream and allow to drift over the rising fish.
 Sawyers classic nymph is pictured below:

 We provide fly fishing lessons and courses in and around the Peak District & Derbyshire including on a section of our own private river.